dabeaz/curio/docs/index.rst

 that question, but here are a few of the motivations for creating curio.

-* Python 3 has evolved considerably as a programming language and has adopted many new features that are well-suited to cleanly writing such a library.
-For example, improved support for non-blocking I/O, support for delegation to subgenerators (``yield from``) and the introduction of explicit ``async`` and ``await`` syntax in Python 3.5.
+* Python 3 has evolved considerably as a programming language and has adopted many new language features that are well-suited to cleanly writing a library like this.
+For example, improved support for non-blocking I/O, support for delegation to subgenerators (`yield from`) and the introduction of explicit `async` and `await` syntax in Python 3.5.
 Curio takes full advantage of these features and is not encumbered by issues of backwards compatibility with legacy Python code written 15 years ago.